KaiReytsu/multisig-vesting-contract/README.md

 ## License

-This project is licensed under the MIT License.
+This project is unlicensed.
+All rights reserved.